This post is a guide to a tram ride on Lisbon's Tram 28E.

 This travel pass costs just €0.50 to purchase, so even if you only use it for one ride, you’ll still save €1 using this service.

-Viva Viagem cards are only available at Metro and suburban train stations, on ferries, and at PayShop locations.
+Viva Viagem cards are available at any Metro station and suburban train stations, on ferries, and at PayShop locations.